Table of contents

 Phishing is a type of malware which maliciously infects a computer system to extract login credentials and credit card details, typically by duping victims to open infected emails or instance messages disguised as trusted entities.
 The most recent type of phishing expedition

 s named as Island Hopping merely alters wired transaction details of a confidant the victim had previously conducted transactions with.
-These reports suggests that simple phishing expeditions have now increasingly become more invasive and sophisticated.
-Furthermore reveal that 9 out of 10 cyber-attacks begin with a simple phishing email.
+Moreover, these reports suggests that simple phishing expeditions have now increasingly become more invasive and sophisticated.
+Furthermore it reveals that 9 out of 10 cyber-attacks begin with a simple phishing email.

-12. Cyber Attacks Are Financially Motivated The Verizon’s 2018 breach investigation report revealed that 76% of cyber-attacks are financially motivated.
-Companies incur losses in billions and pushed to bankruptcy after a breach.
-Furthermore, statistics say that73% of cybercrimes are perpetrated by people outside of the organizations.
+The Verizon’s 2018 breach investigation report revealed that 76% of cyber-attacks are financially motivated.
+As a result, companies incur losses in billions and pushed to bankruptcy after a breach.
+Furthermore, statistics say that 73% of cybercrimes are perpetrated by people outside of the organizations.

 14. More Companies Are Enacting Privacy

-A trend has been seen among companies taking proactive measures to enact cyber security strategies most likely adopted as a response to defeat the earlier discussed consumer trust dilemma.
-These measures are ought to be taken since statistics suggests that companies do not take adequate precautionary measures yet to protect sensitive data and information of both consumers and the business in spite of alarming reports of cyber-crimes.
+A trend observed among companies taking proactive measures to enact cyber security strategies most likely adopted as a response to defeat the earlier discussed consumer trust dilemma.
+Organizations must take such measures since statistics suggest that companies do not take adequate precautionary measures to protect sensitive data and information of both consumers and the business in spite of alarming reports of cyber-crimes.

 15. How Distressed Is America Over Cybercrimes?

-Statistics suggest that a staggering 70% or more are worried about their personal data being stolen from their computers and online networks.
-Relative to the percentages of people distressed about terrorist attacks or violent crime, cyber security has become a far greater concern.
+Statistics suggest that a staggering 70% or more worry about hackers stealing their personal data from their computers and online networks.
+For instance, Cyber security has become a far greater concern relative to the percentages of people distressed about terrorist attacks or violent crime.